koryvette/LOU---JS/readme.md

 Javascript/JQuery
-* script/LOU_JS.js
+* index.js
-* script/jquery-3.3.1.min.js
+* ApiLoad.js

 ## Funtionality
 The following functionality has been added to this site:

-* Bootstrap was used in the page layout.
+* A function was created to capture the current month, based on today's date.
+This data is used as part of the actual API.
-* Flexbox was also used.
+* Once the date/month is captured, the API is used to obtain events for the current month.
 * JQuery was used to create the background fade in/fade out
 * JQuery was also used to filter the event list
 * Form at bottom of page allows user to add an event (although not posted to database)
 * This site is also available through github/pages using the link below:
   https://koryvette.github.io/eventcalendar
 * Testing was done on the github/pages link to ensure various screen sizes and browsers were functional.